10th Annual International Conference on Travel and Sustainable Tourism for Peace and Development - 11 December, 2023, Geneva

 EcoTourism/Travel/Tourism Future/Sustainable Development

 Several public or associative organizations that are active in the domain of Tourism, federated or organized, at the international level.
-The main national actors, the federations, and the specific operators, organized presently at the international level, and are called to meet annually at the end of the civil year, at the International Annual Conference on Sustainable Development of Tourism, at United Nations, in Geneva.
+The main national actors, the federations, and the specific operators, organized presently at the international level, and are called to meet annually at the end of the civil year, at the International Annual Conference on Sustainable Development of Tourism, at Geneva.

 This annual space of sharing results and pooling of skills, allow to the actors of the domain to exchange practices, solutions, ideas, needs.